-These alarming facts encourage the authors to observe the presence of microplastic particles, especially in the surrounding waters from the Galuga Landfills.
+These alarming facts encourage the authors to observe the presence of microplastic particles, especially in the sediment and water in the surrounding waters from the Galuga Landfills.
 Identifying the distribution and abundance of microplastic particles in water and sediment samples in rivers, community wells and aquatic ponds, and knowing the regulations and management systems in the Galuga Landfills in West Java.